What is Total Offensive Efficiency and how is it computed?

 very strong from the line, and has a marginal assist/turnover ratio.
 Talented, but still not refined.

 COMMENT: He just flat out stinks.
-Alford finally seemed to be wise up to the realities of
+Alford finally seems to be wising up to the realities of his game.

 2003-4 Power Forwards